-The main circuit board includes the interconnect terminal strip, sensor/transmitter terminal strip, amp 1 circuit, amp 2 circuit, pump terminal strip, and relay.
+The main circuit board includes the interconnect terminal strip, sensor/transmitter terminal strip, amp 1 circuit, amp 2 circuit, pump terminal strip, and relay (see Figure 3).

 NOTE: The flowmeter and status lights are mounted to the main circuit board but are considered part of the flow system.